 The tentative assignee is responsible for reassigning and/or rescoping the tickets before the sprint starts.
 Note that if no action is taken, by default the tentative assignee will become the actual task assignee when the sprint starts.

+We each estimate the complexity of the tasks for the upcoming sprint in terms of "story points".
 The sprint planning manager creates the sprint estimation session in Jira.
 An email with a link is sent out when the session opens.
-For each task:

-- Assign points as described in the process section
+- Once you understand the task, assign points as described in the process section.

-Complete the estimation session by Friday.
+Complete the estimation session before estimation session closes.
 Stay conscious of time budgets and try not to log more than a few minutes per task to do these estimates.

-The following process applies when someone wants to add a ticket to the sprint after the Thursday EOD deadline:
+The following process applies when someone wants to add a ticket to the sprint after the deadline for creating new tasks:

 - If the ticket replaces another ticket already in the sprint, or is split out from one: explicitly reference the ticket being replaced or split out from in the task description, and ping the sprint planning manager for confirmation.